-The Company accounts for foreign currency translation pursuant to FASB ASC 830, "Foreign Currency Matters" ("ASC 830").
+The Company accounts for foreign currency translation pursuant to FASB ASC 830, "Foreign Currency Matters."
 The functional currency of iBio Brazil is the Brazilian Real.
 Under FASB ASC 830, all assets and liabilities are translated into United States dollars using the current exchange rate at the end of each fiscal period.
 Revenues and expenses are translated using the average exchange rates prevailing throughout the respective periods.
 All transaction gains and losses from the measurement of monetary balance sheet items denominated in Reals are reflected in the statement of operations as appropriate.
 Translation adjustments are included in accumulated other comprehensive loss.
+For the three and nine months ended March 31, 2018 and 2017, any translation adjustments were considered immaterial and did not have a significant impact on the Company's consolidated financial statements.